 - Dig them up.
 Use a weeder or hand pull any large weeds and rake the smaller ones to loosen them from the soil and discard.

 - Apply weed preventer.
 Spread weed preventer in garden beds according to the package instructions.
-Lightly water a granular weed control.
-Avoid placing around edibles.
-Hand pull those instead.
+Lightly water in a granular weed control.
+Avoid placing weed killer around edibles; hand pull those instead.

 - Mulch.
 With a garden fork, spread mulch in your garden now to help stop weeds from rooting in the first place.
 Mulch also adds a layer of insulation to plants.
 Not sure how much?
 Use our mulch calculator to determine how much is needed for the job.